Camphul/Trampoline/README.md

 Version `20190507` would have started development on the 7th of may 2019.

+In-development versions are versioned the same but with the `-SNAPSHOT` suffix.

 ## Contributing

 If you wish to contribute please read the guidelines as described in [CONTRIBUTING.md](/CONTRIBUTING.md)